cgrindel/bazel-starlib/bzlrelease/README.md

 on the token generator application's About page.
 The second secret is named `APP_PRIVATE_KEY`.
 It's value is the private key that you generated while creating the token generator application.

+### Repository Configuration for the `README.md` Update Pull Request

+The release process can update the `README.md` file at the root of the repository with the latest workspace snippet.
+To ensure that the pull request that is created during this process automatically merges to the main branch, we need to enable the `Allow auto-merge` option in your repository's Settings > General page.

+While you are on this page, you may want to enable `Automatically delete head branches`, as well.
+When enabled, the branch for a merged pull request will be deleted.
+This bit of housekeeping keeps the number of remote branches in your repository to a minimum.

 ## Implement the Create Release Workflow (GitHub Actions)